-- 1. Broward County is attempting to implement this concept through contracting the construction of the next nourishment activities at three different segments of beach. - 2.
-In Miami-Dade County, nourishment has been routinely conducted for different segments of beach under a single construction contract.
+1. Broward County is attempting to implement this concept through contracting the construction of the next nourishment activities at three different segments of beach.

+- 2. In Miami-Dade County, nourishment has been routinely conducted for different segments of beach under a single construction contract.
 Previous maintenance dredging material from Bakers-Haulover Inlet has been placed on the beach.
 In the future, the schedule of maintenance dredging should be coordinated with the need for nourishment. - 3.
 Coordination with the USACE and Port of Miami and Port Everglades to minimize beach impacts of proposed Port improvements.

 The protection of marine turtles, hardbottom and coral reef habitat, and seagrass beds are primary environmental concerns within this subregion.
 The timing of construction is restricted during the marine turtle nesting season of March 1 through October 31 in Broward County north of Port Everglades.
 In south Broward and Miami-Dade County, projects have been approved for construction during the nesting season.
-Project design and method of construction are restricted in order to avoid or minimize adverse impacts to marine turtles and hardbottom and reef habitat.
-Mitigation is required to offset permitted impacts to nearshore hardbottom caused by the restoration projects in Broward County and a county-wide physical and environmental monitoring program is conducted to identify potential impacts to hardbottom and reef communities.
+Project design and method of construction are restricted to avoid or minimize adverse impacts to marine turtles and hardbottom and reef habitat.
+Mitigation is required to offset permitted impacts to nearshore hardbottom caused by the restoration projects in Broward County, and a county-wide physical and environmental monitoring program is conducted to identify potential impacts to hardbottom and reef communities.
 Miami-Dade County conducts a county-wide marine turtle monitoring and protection program.
 Bakers-Haulover Inlet and Government Cut are located within the limits of the Biscayne Bay Aquatic Preserves.
-Projects located within and near the aquatic preserve boundaries require additional protection, including more stringent water quality standards than in nonaquatic preserve waters, during permitting and construction to ensure preservation of the existing conditions.
+Projects located within and near the Aquatic Preserve boundaries require additional protection, including more stringent water quality standards outside the Aquatic Preserve's water boundaries, during permitting and construction to ensure preservation of the existing conditions.

-Since there are limited sand resources existing in State waters in Southeast Florida, the Department and the USACE completed the Sediment Assessment and Needs Determination (SAND) study.
-This study was conducted in a collaborative manner and was reviewed by and vetted through all the participating stakeholders.
-The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the needs of all the beach nourishment projects in the five southeastern coastal counties, St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade, for the next 50 years (year 2062), according to Ousley et al. (2014).
+Since there are limited sand resources existing in state waters in Southeast Florida, the Department and USACE completed the Sediment Assessment and Needs Determination (SAND) study.
+This study was conducted in a collaborative manner and it was reviewed by and vetted through all the participating stakeholders.
+The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the volumetric needs of all the beach nourishment projects in the five southeastern coastal counties - St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade - for the next 50 years (through 2062), according to Ousley et al. (2014).
 Subsequently, the Department analyzed the need for sand over the next 10 to 20 years for the five southeastern counties and determined that approximately 20 to 30 million cy will be needed for beach nourishment projects.
-Due to the narrow continental shelf adjacent to Florida's southeastern shoreline, it is expected that some counties may need to look for sand resources in upland sand mines and/or offshore borrow sites in neighboring counties; Miami-Dade County has already initiated this process.
-The USACE has completed a Limited Reevaluation Report (LRR) and a National Environmental Policy Act (NEPA) documentation in 2016 to utilize upland and Outer Continental Shelf sand for the Miami Beach project area.
+Due to the narrow continental shelf adjacent to Florida's southeastern shoreline, it is expected that some counties may need to look for sand resources in upland sand mines and/or offshore borrow sites in neighboring counties.
+Miami-Dade County has already initiated this process.
+The USACE completed LRR and NEPA documentation in 2016 to utilize upland and OCS sand for the Miami Beach project area.

-Coordination is recommended between the Department, the USACE, BOEM and Local Governments to use best management practices with these offshore resources.
+Coordination is recommended between the Department, USACE, BOEM and local governments to use best management practices with these offshore resources.
 For additional information on sand sources, the Department manages a database named the Regional Offshore Sand Source Inventory (ROSSI).